herzindagi

 Don't Miss: Shardiya Navratri 2025 Bhog List: Day-Wise Offerings For Maa Durga

-September 30, celebrates Goddess Mahagauri, associated with peace and beauty.
+September 30, the eighth day, celebrates Goddess Mahagauri, associated with peace and beauty.
 Peacock green stands for tranquillity, balance, and elegance, bringing harmony and grace to life.

-Finally, on October 1, Goddess Siddhidatri is worshipped.
+Finally, on October 1, Goddess Siddhidatri is worshipped on the ninth day.
 Pink symbolises love, blessings, and completeness.
 Wearing pink is believed to attract positivity and divine blessings for success and fulfilment.

 Following these colours during Navratri 2025 not only enhances your festive spirit but also aligns your energy with the Goddess’s blessings, bringing joy, prosperity, and spiritual growth into your life.